notaryproject/notation/specs/commandline/blob.md

 ```

 ## Verify blob signatures
 The `notation blob verify` command can be used to verify blob signatures.
-In order to verify signatures, user will need to setup a trust policy file with Policies scoped to blobs.
+In order to verify signatures, user will need to setup a trust policy file with Policies for blobs.
 Below are three examples of how a policy configuration file can be setup for verifying blob signatures.

 - The Policy named "blob-verification-policy" is for verifying blob artifacts signed by Wabbit Networks and scoped to `blob-verification-selector`.
 - Policy named "skip-blob-verification-policy" is for skipping verification on blob artifacts scoped to `skip-blob-verification-selector`.